Beanies

 Embroidered patch Textured, familiar, classic About $0.20 to $0.55 per unit Traditional branding, softer visual finish

 For the full finished beanie, many programs land roughly in the $2.50 to $6.50 range per unit at moderate volume, before freight and packaging.
+At 500 MOQ, a basic acrylic beanie with a small woven patch often falls around $2.50 to $4.00 per unit, while a heavier knit with a molded PVC badge can move closer to $4.50 to $7.00 per unit.
 That range moves quickly with body weight, patch type, and attachment method.
-A basic acrylic body with one small woven patch is not in the same lane as a heavyweight cuffed knit with a custom molded badge.

 Choosing the right beanie body and patch material